 A somewhat decent CPU.
 You don't need the most powerful thing ever, it'll just take longer on a slower chip.
 I've built on systems as far down as a 45w Ivy Bridge i7 without issue.
+(This was a while ago though.)
 There also seems to be a cap as to how many cores or maybe just how fast it will build in.
-8c16t of Ryzen 5000 builds in ~30m without PGO, and 16c32t also builds in ~30m without PGO.
+8c16t of Ryzen 5000 builds in ~30-40m without PGO, and 16c32t builds in a similar amount of time.
+(It has been a while since I last tested if this was the case.)

-You'll want at least 16GB of RAM, and for 16GB you'll want a 8GB page file for modern versions.
-I think 128 ESR is fine with a 4GB page file.
+You'll want at least 16GB of RAM, and for 16GB you'll want a 12-16GB page file for modern versions.
+I think 128 ESR is fine with a 4-8GB page file.
 Maybe you could get away with less RAM and a bigger page file, but depending on the storage would mean a slower build.
+My VM currently uses 20GB RAM and 8GB page file for 147 (latest as of edit), 140, and 16GB RAM and 8GB page file for 128.

 You'll want to build on a SSD.
 NVMe is probably faster than SATA, but I haven't benchmarked the two directly.

 Last I checked it is possible to compile on Windows 8.1, but I build inside a VM running Windows X-Lite Micro 10 SE.
 It's not possible to build on 7 afaik.
-With X-Lite you can make do with a 52 or 54GB drive size.
+With X-Lite you can make do with a 64GB drive size.

 Software Prerequisites: